GIR-pub/deepdotweb/_posts/2018/02/02/state-spy-citizens/index.md

 ---
-How does a state spy on citizens?
+How does a state spy on citizens?"
 ---
 <article class="post-listing post-24642 post type-post status-publish format-standard has-post-thumbnail hentry
 tag-citizens tag-spy tag-state">